The Rev. Beverly Dempsey

 Chief Administrative Officer

-Oversees building operations, space use, secretarial and financial requirements, social media and too much more to write on a social media page.
+Monica oversees building operations, communion set-up, administrative demands and financial matters, social media and too much more to write on a social media page.

 Lead Musician - Neighborhood Esperanza

 Singer, musician, unicorn, lyricist and composer hailing from Saginaw, MI, RaShonda is a vibrant, young soul with a passion for bringing back the tasteful mastery of musicianship into the world of popular music.
 Her messages of positivity, self-care, healing, heartbreak, over-coming addiction, and love provide a refreshing take on life through the musical eyes of a black girl born on a Monday.